iPlumb3r/HelloWorld/App/docker-compose/readme.md

 Reference(s)
 -
-<a href="https://docs.docker.com/install/linux/docker-ce/ubuntu/">Get Docker CE for Ubuntu</a>.
+<a href="https://linode.com/docs/applications/containers/how-to-use-docker-compose">How to Use Docker Compose</a>.

 Prerequisite(s)
 -